1. What’s your story? Where are you from?

 8. Where do you see yourself in five years?
 Working in an agency?

-No, looking back I’m happy of what I did and still have the curiosity to see where I can get to as freelance artist.
+No, looking back I’m happy with what I did and still have the curiosity to see where I can get to as freelance artist.

 9. What about in ten?